-Where records contain information about allegations of sexual abuse, we will preserve these for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
+Where records contain information about allegations of sexual abuse, we will preserve these in line with KCSIE for the term of the inquiry.
 We will retain all other records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.